FreddyBI/micropython/shell/README.md

-shell.py Is a mini shell for all micropython boards.
-Tool to use with REPL.
+shell.py Mini shell for all micropython boards to use with REPL.

 You can add funtions to this file: syntax: def functioname (parameters):# description